rakkatak/essential-test/README.md

 # Example for Essential Accessiblity

-This project is a test response for the Full Stack Developer role.
+This project is my test response for the Full Stack Developer role.

+I took some liberty in making some choices that might make it easier to demonstrte certain concepts i.e. I put the quote and form in separate columns to show responsivity.

+I also enjoyed looking into some accessiblity concepts like the screen reader text and took the liberty of adding aria-labels where I thought it would show the purpose of an html element.

 To run, complete the steps below.